PBWD bases and shuffle algebra realizations for $U_v(L\mathfrak{sl}_n), U_{v_1,v_2}(L\mathfrak{sl}_n)

-A particular PBWD basis of the integral form $\fU_\vv(L\ssl_n)$ (closely related to the RTT integral form of $U_\vv(L\gl_n)$) is used in~\cite{ft2} to define an integral form of type $A$ shifted quantum affine algebras of~\cite{ft}, see Remarks~\ref{ft's choice},~\ref{ft's RTT interpretation}.
-An important family of elements of that integral form, which is crucially used in~\cite{ft2}, appear manifestly via their shuffle realizations~(\ref{for surjectivity in FT2}).
+A particular PBWD basis of the integral form $\fU_\vv(L\ssl_n)$ was used in~\cite{ft2} to define an integral form of type $A$ shifted quantum loop algebras of~\cite{ft}, see Remark~\ref{ft's choice} and Theorem~\ref{Full PBWD for integral-special choice}.
+Furthermore, an important family of elements of the latter form, which were crucially used in~\cite[Proof of Theorem 4.15]{ft2}, appear manifestly via their shuffle realizations~(\ref{for surjectivity in FT2}).